 I recently caught up with Stuart to discuss his career and we touched upon his role as ageing rocker Bomba MacAteer in John Burns’ iconic series.

-This interview too place before the DVD release was announced.
+This interview took place before the DVD release was announced.

 Jonathan Melville: What was it like working on Tutti Frutti?